nus-cs2103-AY2324S1/tp/docs/team/jeremyyong128.md

     * **Justification**: Since we intended to repurpose the application to cater to NUS fresh graduates who are searching for jobs, the current fields were irrelevant.
     * **Highlights**: This was a tedious process as it required many adjustments throughout the whole code.
-Not only did the classes representing the fields have to change, the command and parser classes had to be changed to interact with the fields differently.
-Sample data and test cases had to be changed as well.
+The field, command and parser classes had to be changed to interact differently.
+Sample data and test cases had to be changed
+    * as well.
       <br><br>
 2. Improved the `find` command
-    * **What it does**: The `find` command now allows for searching keywords by specific fields when a user provides a prefix.
-Users can also choose not to provide a prefix if they want to search in all fields.
-Multiple keywords can be specified, and multiple prefixes can be searched for at the same time.
+    * **What it does**: The `find` command now allows for searching by specific fields.
+Users can also choose to search in all fields.
+Multiple keywords and/or prefixes can be searched at the same time.
     * **Justification**: Users might want to search in fields other than company name.
 By providing flexibility in the search process, users can find their job applications more efficiently.
     * **Highlights**: Implementing this functionality required changing the `NameContainsKeywordsPredicate` class to a